 - Client information from Xero Practice Manager - for example, First Name and Last Name of the addressee, and the Postal Address.

 Information such as the client's Contact Name, Addressee, Salutation is retrieved from Xero Practice Manager for the primary contact of the client, as displayed on the Client - Summary tab (refer to Client Summary).

-- User information from Xero Practice Manager - for example, the Author Name, Author Phone.
+- User information from Xero Practice Manager - for example, the Owner (creator of the document) Name, Owner Phone.

-- Information from FYI - for example, the Role of the Author, a unique Reference Number for the FYI document and the date the document was created.
+- Information from FYI - for example, the Role of the Owner, a unique Reference Number for the FYI document and the date the document was created.

 - Results from a Word function - for example, "today's date" automatically generated.

 - If you have set up Custom Fields in your Xero Practice Manager, you can include Merge Fields for these in Templates and Stationery.